 6.3.x.2.3 When generated

-This primitive is generated by the SME when a non-AP MLD wishes a change(e.g., enable or disable) to the NSEP Priority Access from an AP MLD or when an AP MLD wishes a change to the NSEP Priority Access from an non-AP MLD.
+This primitive is generated by the SME when a non-AP STA wishes a change(e.g., enable or disable) to the NSEP Priority Access from an AP or when an AP wishes a change to the NSEP Priority Access from an non-AP STA.

 6.3.x.2.4 Effect of receipt

 This primitive initiates an NSEP Priority Access procedure.
-In the case that a response is received from the responder MLD, the MLME subsequently issues an MLME-NSEPPRIACCESS.confirm primitive that reflects the results.
+In the case that a response is received from the responder STA, the MLME subsequently issues an MLME-NSEPPRIACCESS.confirm primitive that reflects the results.

 .